lucas-tulio/candle-light/README.md

 The game was created in Java using jwjgl and Slick2D.
 Map created with Tiled.

 This game was my entry to the BaconGameJam05.

+EDIT: now the jam is finished, the following updates will be applied in the next few days:

+- Fix LoS of enemies
+- Improved character movement